rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withFirebase(SignOutButton);
 {{< /highlight >}}

-The SignOut button has access to the Firebase instance using the higher-order component again.
-Now, use the SignOut button in the Navigation component in your *src/components/Navigation/index.js* file:
+The SignOutButton has access to the Firebase instance using the higher-order component again.
+Now, use the SignOutButton in the Navigation component in your *src/components/Navigation/index.js* file:

 {{< highlight javascript "hl_lines=4 25 26 27" >}}
 import React from 'react';